miLibris/flask-rest-jsonapi/docs/data_layer.rst

     :id_field: the field used as identifier field instead of the primary key of the model
     :url_field: the name of the parameter in the route to get value to filter with.
 Instead "id" is used.

+By default SQLAlchemy eagerload related data specified in include querystring parameter.
+If you want to disable this feature you must add eagerload_includes: False to data layer parameters.

 Custom data layer
 -----------------